Frequently Asked Questions

 You’ll also purchase a small home birth kit with disposable, one-time-use items, which we’ll help you order in advance.

 If you desire a water birth, you will also choose your preferred birth pool, which is loaned out by Motherly Love at no extra cost to you.
-However, you will have to purchase your own disposable pool liner, as well as a hose and adapter (if needed) at the same time you order your Birth Kit.
+However, you will have to purchase your own disposable pool liner, floor tarp, as well as a hose and adapter (if needed) at the same time you order your Birth Kit.

 What happens if I need to transfer to a hospital?